 If you are rebranding your business website or moving to a new domain after an acquisition, ensure that your existing backlinks and SEO signals are preserved.
 Properly setting up redirects from your old domain is crucial for maintaining SEO value.

-How Does Website Migration Impact SEO?
+Website Migration: How Does it Impact SEO?

 While website migration is important for various reasons, if you don’t consider SEO you’ll risk the following factors: